-Hank didn't understand, the few hairs on his head at the back of his neck sticking up on end.
+Hank didn't understand, the hairs on back of his neck sticking up on end.
 "Who's lodging a complaint against me?
 My animals are well cared for, and if they get into trouble, I got a vet who lives on site."